scamnapse/soyfetch/README.md

 neofetch with soyjaks GEEEEEEEEEEEEEEG

-fork of hyfetch, made to make a lot of the brimmy theree things into gems
+fork of hyfetch, made to make a lot of the brimmy things there into gems

 ## Installation